Pavankalyan2006/Aignite-Hackathon/README.md

 <br>
 <b>Research & Ideation –</b> We identified the critical user pain point of "app fatigue" in the digital health space.
 Our brainstorming focused on creating a solution centered on intelligent synthesis rather than just data tracking.
 <br><br>
 <b>Design –</b> The UI/UX was designed with a "Calm Technology" philosophy, using a neutral color palette and a clean, card-based interface to reduce user anxiety.
-The system was architected using a scalable, serverless backend (Firebase) and a powerful large language model (Gemini API).
+The system was architected using a scalable, serverless backend (Firebase) and a powerful large language model .
 <br><br>
-<b>Develop –</b> We built a high-fidelity, fully functional prototype (intellihealth_app.html) that implements secure user authentication, a real-time Firestore database, and live API calls to the Gemini API for all core intelligent features.
+<b>Develop –</b> We built a high-fidelity, fully functional prototype (https://aignite-red.vercel.app) that implements secure user authentication, a real-time Firestore database, and live API calls to the  Large Language Models for all core intelligent features.
 <br><br>
 <b>Test –</b> We conducted rigorous functional testing on the prototype to ensure a seamless user journey, from onboarding to real-time data updates and AI interactions.
 <br><br>
 <b>Deploy –</b> Our prototype is a self-contained, deployable static web application, serving as a robust proof-of-concept for the project's viability.
 <br><br>
-<b>Future Scope –</b> Our roadmap includes deeper personalization through symptom and mood tracking, integration with wearable devices via Apple HealthKit and Google Fit, AI-powered grocery list generation, and a secure, view-only Caregiver Mode.
+<b>Future Scope –</b>  Our roadmap focuses on extending the user experience beyond the phone.
+The next major step is Smartwatch Integration (for Wear OS and watchOS).
+This will allow the application to send timely, glanceable notifications directly to the user's wrist for critical events like medication times, meal alerts from the AI diet plan, and hydration reminders, ensuring users never miss an important health event.
 <br><br>
 <hr>
 <b>👥 Team Details</b><br>